arizon-dev/quickblaze-encrypt/README.md

 6. Visit your domain installation directory or subdomain https://example.com/quickblaze-encrypt/
 7. **Enjoy!**

-⚠️ *Don't delete the `.version` or `.config` files!
+⚠️ *Don't delete the `.version`, `.config`, or `.cache` files!
 They contains necessary version and configuration data, and removing them may cause issues!*

 ## System Configurations
 Example configuration layout of `Modules/Database.env`: